Biden’s empty inflation rhetoric

 By stimulating consumer demand well above the economy's productive capacity, the Biden administration's $1.9 trillion stimulus package, passed in March 2021, contributed to the sharp rise in consumer prices.
 Now, the task of shepherding the economy back to an environment of low, stable inflation falls largely to the US Federal Reserve.

 Biden has made a laudable effort to ensure that the Fed's decisions are independent of political influence.
-And after being too slow to recognize the magnitude of the inflation challenge in 2021, he has at least adopted the appropriate rhetoric for the moment.
-But since the president's tools for combatting inflation are very limited, no option should be left off the table.
+And after being too slow to recognise the magnitude of the inflation challenge in 2021, he has at least adopted the appropriate rhetoric for the moment.
+But since the president's tools for combating inflation are very limited, no option should be left off the table.

 In a March 2022 Peterson Institute for International Economics policy brief, economists Gary Clyde Hufbauer, Megan Hogan, and Yilin Wang estimated that eliminating Trump's trade war tariffs would directly reduce CPI inflation by 0.3 percentage points.
 And as corporations attempt to compete in a context of lower domestic and import prices, the reduction could grow to as much as 1.3 percentage points over the longer term.